mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 10. Remove Affiliate Links
-Affiliate links are commonly posted in channels, many of them unauthorized and undetected.
+Easily remove affiliate links posted in channels, many of them unauthorized and undetected.
 This feature automatically removes affiliate links and logs the message.

 _This feature can be extended with the [delete message](#2-notifications) notification._